 Some say, like the ancient Celtic and Norse peoples, 13 is a LUCKY number, and on Friday the 13th they took time to celebrate the Goddess because Friday is named after Freya the Norse name for Venus and 13 is her sacred number.
 So Friday the 13th was the perfect day to make love or do other ceremonies in honor of the Goddess.

 For those who might not know – there are 5 Venus cycles that last about 19 months each – returning to a starting point every 8 years and in that 8 years Venus goes around the Sun 13 times.
-This links to the Fibonacci Sequence – 8 (years) plus 5 (Venus cycles) plus 8 (years) equals 13 circuits around the Sun.
+This links to the Fibonacci sequence: of 5, 8, 13 or 5 (Venus cycles) plus 8 (years) equals 13 circuits around the Sun.
 More on the current sacred Venus Journey

 Friday the 13th

 As mentioned above Friday is Freya’s day (or the day linked with the planet Venus).
 This is about Divine Feminine in her full power, great beauty, and where the Norse were concerned her ability to be victorious in battle, embracing death and rebirth.
 Freya (Venus) was accomplished in sorcery, as well as overseeing the mysteries of sexuality and fertility.
 Thus, Freya as Venus is a powerful expression of the divine feminine that comes to us from pre-patriarchal times, and many of her stories have survived into current times..

 Guardian of thresholds Freya was called upon to assist in the passage through birth, orgasm, and death.
 She holds destiny in her hand and her sexuality is her power source.